4 Tips for Adopting Test-Driven Development (TDD) in Your Organization

 A microservice-based architecture, however, presents the opportunity to leverage TDD best practices in a very efficient way.
 If you think about treating the microservice as the unit, rather than the compilation unit, then the TDD pragmatist approach becomes very useful.

 When applying TDD at the API level, your API is defined in the contract (OpenAPI/Swagger, WSDL).
 An API testing solution, such as Parasoft SOAtest, can then automatically create tests based on those definitions.
-Now you’re ready to develop functionality according to the definitions until the SOAtest tests pass.
+You’re ready to develop functionality according to the definitions until the SOAtest tests pass.

 You can also use a service virtualization solution, such as Parasoft Virtualize, to immediately create simulated functionality that you can build and execute tests against before any code is written.